fowles/unleashing-protobuf-evolution/index.md

 <!-- .slide: data-background="./time.jpg" -->

 <div class="area fragment">
-Timeline
+Questions?
 </div>

 NOTES:

 **SLOW DOWN**

 Well, this is kinda embarrassing.

-*ADVANCE*

 Honestly, this is most a sneak peak of where we are going.
 Most of this is vaporware right now...

 **A lot of core design work is done.
 We are hoping to start breaking ground on prototiller any minute now and have early support in parsers and code generators